Interpretability Guarantees with Merlin-Arthur Classifiers: Numerical Implementation

+Low-dimensional datasets serve to evaluate our mutual information bounds.
+For small features there are multiple data points that contain them and the ground truth information of the feature can be estimated.
+We evaluate \Cref{ass:realistic} on the MNIST dataset restricted to two classes for three setups of feature selectors, one with Frank-Wolfe optimisers (\textbf{Opt}), one where Merlin is a U-Net and Morgana an optimiser (\textbf{Hybrid}), and with U-Nets for both (\textbf{Net}).
+We want to stress that this is not a comparison to other XAI methods, which do not generally make predictions about the precision of the highlighted features.
+Standard classifiers might be easier to train or achieve higher accuracy compared to a Merlin-Arthur classifier.
+But they are not interpretable, as there are no post-hoc methods robust to manipulation.

-We see in~\Cref{fig:bound}, that when Merlin and Morgana are represented by the same method (both optimisers or NNs), the bound is the tightest.
-In our hybrid approach, Merlin is at a disadvantage, since he needs to learn a general rule on the training set to select good features, whereas Morgana can optimise directly on the test set during evaluation.
-It appears the Merlin network is not able to perform as good as an optimiser.
-In~\Cref{apd:numerics} we show the same graphs for the training on a larger number of classes.
-Larger number of classes generally require larger $k$ to determine the class with the same precision.
-The training results have greater variance for small masks.
-This is because there is no optimal strategy for Arthur who cycles between good completeness and soundness.
+In~\Cref{fig:bound}, the lower bound is tight for larger masks, but drops off when $k$ is small.
+One reason is that for small masks, Arthur tends to give up on one of the classes, while keeping the completeness in the other class high.
+Regularising Arthur to maintain equal completeness is a potential solution.
+When Merlin and Morgana are realised by the same method (both optimisers or NNs), the bound is the tightest.
+In our hybrid approach, the bound is pessimistic since Merlin is at a disadvantage.
+He needs to learn on the training set to select good features, whereas Morgana can optimise directly on the test set.
+In~\Cref{apx:numerics}~\Cref{fig:avp_error}, we show error bars sampled over 10 training runs.
+Our lower bound is always below the empirical estimate, which is evidence that~\Cref{ass:realistic} is correct.
+This must be evaluated more extensively on different datasets.